Need Help? Give us a call.

-Your buyer’s down payment is your first line of defense; if your borrower falls behind on their payments, or neglects them completely, you’ll still have that cash safely in hand.
-Then, the business itself acts as collateral; if your borrower defaults, you can reclaim the business and its assets, as well as control over its operations.
+Your buyer’s down payment is your first line of defense.
+If your borrower falls behind on their payments, or neglects them completely, you’ll still have that cash safely in hand.
+Then, the business itself acts as collateral: If your borrower defaults, you can reclaim the business and its assets, as well as control over its operations.

 Often, though, sellers require additional collateral, usually in the form of a personal guarantee.
 That personal guarantee allows the lender (in this case, the seller) to seize and liquidate the borrower’s personal assets in case they fail to repay their debt.
 But you can also require specific forms of collateral to secure your loan, like homes or other personally owned real estate.
-Again, the exact terms of your seller financing deal are up to you, your buyer, and your lawyer or financial advisor.
+Again, the exact terms of your seller financing deal are up to you, your buyer, and your business lawyer or financial advisor.

 As the owner of your business, deciding how to sell your business is a big decision, and it’s important to decide whether the benefits outweigh the drawbacks.
 Here are a few of the major pros and cons of offering seller financing: